 Before you spend your money on any vehicle, it is important that you consider a few key things.
 This article will help you get the car you want without any problems whatsoever.

-1. Question the Seller
+1. Ask the Seller

 Before you buy a car without a title, you’ll want to ask the seller how they acquired it in the first place.
 It’s also a good idea to ask them questions about the vehicle’s history, including any accidents it has been involved in.
 You will confirm this information later, but you should do this anyway to see how honest the seller is.